Home Legal Product Disclosure Statement

 • Where a demand and payment is made to you in accordance with the terms of the Bank Guarantee, We will debit that amount to your Balance.

-• In consideration of receiving the Bank Guarantee, we have granted NAB security over certain deposits we hold with the NAB (“Security”).
+• In consideration of receiving the Bank Guarantee, we have granted the relevant authorized deposit-taking institution (“ADI”) security over certain deposits we hold (“Security”).
 This Security may, from time to time, include a right of set off over funds held in the Pooled Account only if and to the extent it is lawful for us to grant a security interest over those deposits.

-• We may from time to time, in our sole discretion, replace the Bank Guarantee with an alternative equivalent bank guarantee issued by another bank.
+• We may from time to time, in our sole discretion, replace the Bank Guarantee with an alternative equivalent bank guarantee issued by another ADI or with multiple Bank Guarantees issued by one or more ADIs.

 • OFX reserves the right to impose limitations and or restrictions on your use of a virtual account via imposing Additional Terms on you that OFX reasonably considers necessary for the prudential management of its services, including but not limited to, a funds held balance maximum; transaction value maximum, and or a specific time limitation on funds held in a virtual account.